Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding

 - Advancing in this hobby is directly tied to money.
 If you have more funds or better equipment, things move forward.
 Members save money by selling fish or equipment at a lower rate among themselves and sometimes even just swap them.

 As a hobby that involves living creatures, there's a chance that trouble might visit.
 It could be the outbreak of a serious disease or equipment failure.
 Few club members will ignore one of their own asking for help during an emergency.
 When there's a medical problem, advice and even medication might be offered.
 During a situation that could directly endanger the fish, such as a problem with a pond's equipment or long-term power failure, it's not unheard of for other keepers to home the koi until the owner sorts out the issue.

 If you are serious about being the best koi keeper and breeder you can be, then connections with the right people will serve you well.
 Most koi clubs have good connections when it comes to importing the best fish and helping you purchase them.
 Some even organize group trips to Japan, where the best koi are considered to reside.
-If you want to buy directly from Japanese breeders, a club provides invaluable guidance to the protocols involved.
+If you want to buy directly from Japanese breeders, a club provides invaluable guidance on the protocols involved.
 Certain Japanese sellers still follow old decorum and rules.
 Breaking them is considered disrespectful.

 A Shot at Showing

 A particularly rewarding part of owning koi is showing the fish you've raised yourself.
 Keeping up with the show circuit could be difficult when you don't belong to a club.
 Members are normally more informed about upcoming exhibitions.
 Once again, the more experienced individuals are usually very open to helping you prepare for your first show and explaining what's happening when judges choose and decide on winners.
 Shows also have koi for sale and breeders from multiple clubs who cannot stop talking about the hobby.
 In other words, they're a koi lover's heaven.

 A Chance to Protect Koi